robertwilkinson9/ts-REST-api-for-mongodb/README.md

 the facility to mask certain fields in the default, <em>all_items</em>, endpoint is provided.

 This is for suppression of PII, by default - there are easy ways to circumvent the restriction, though ...

+SSL is used for the REST API and certificates and keys must be supplied e.g.

+SSL_CERT=../certs/localhost.crt SSL_KEY=../certs/localhost.key npm run book